Short course Humanitarian Project Cycle Management

 Period21 February 2022 - 25 March 2022

 Deposit: (upon acceptance of admission): CHF 200.-

 There is no available scholarship for this programme

-- programme activities using the PERT (Performance and Evaluation Review Technique), Gantt Chart and table of resources
+- Program activities using the Performance and Evaluation Review Technique, Gantt chart and table of resources

-- understand the differences between monitoring and evaluation as well as position yourself as a project manager during an evaluation.
+- Understand the differences between monitoring and evaluation as well as your role as a project manager

 Prof. Karl BLANCHET, Geneva Centre of Humanitarian Studies, a joint Centre of the University of Geneva and the Graduate Institute of International and Development Studies (IHEID), Geneva